lucashu1/link-prediction/README.md

 ### Results
 * `results/`: Pickle dumps of experiment results, with results (ROC AUC, ROC Curve, Avg.
 Precision, Runtime) stored for each link prediction method in Python dictionary form
+* `investigate-results.ipynb`: Generate bar plots for each method and graph type